nkalan/MASA-firmware-libraries/README.md

 `feature-IC_name_here-dev`

+To create a new branch locally, first fetch all the changes from the branch that you would like to branch from, this can be done on the command line using `git pull origin branch_that_you_want_to_branch_from`.
+Before running this command, you will need to switch to the branch that you would like to branch from first by doing `git checkout branch_that_you_want_to_branch_from`.
 Once the code on that branch is thoroughly tested on its feature branch, maintainer will merge into master.
 The master branch should remain stable for use at all times.

 ## Structuring your new firmware library